proxmox/proxmox-backup/docs/tape-backup.rst

 You can then omit the ``--drive`` parameter from the command.
-If the drive has an associated changer device, you may also omit the changer parameter from commands that needs a changer device, for example:
+If the drive has an associated changer device, you may also omit the changer parameter from commands that need a changer device, for example:

 .. code-block:: console